 2 – Don’t Stretch Your Budget at the Expense of Your Contingency

 If you can’t afford your chosen materials it can be tempting to opt for something more expensive – and make room for it by eating into your contingency budget.
 This is a very wrong decision.
 Your main budget is your budget for when things are going well – for your materials, contractors, planning permission if you need it, tools, etc. Your contingency is a vital part of your remodeling plans.
 There is a very high chance that something will go wrong.
-Your contractor will find a problem when they break into a wall.
+We interviewed Cottage Industries remodeling contractor, who said that they will find a problem when they break into a wall.
 A pipe will burst, there will be an issue with the materials you buy, or there will be delays.
 That is what your contingency is for.

 3 – Don’t Follow Fashion For the Sake of It

 Think carefully about your remodeling plans.
 Are you really sure that you want to make the changes you are thinking of?
 If you are remodeling because a TV show told you that open plan living is in, do you know what you’re getting yourself into?
 Do your plans reflect your preferences, taste, personality and living arrangements?
 Because if they don’t and you end up regretting them, then you will have to pay to undo them.
 Think about your plans carefully and talk to the rest of the people who live in the house before you commit to expensive work.

 4 – Don’t Forget About the Seasons when Planning Your Project

 Before you do anything that will actually involve knocking down walls, working on the roof or even ripping windows out, think about the time of year and the timescale of the project.
 You don’t want to be without heating in the winter, or trying to paint outside in the rainy season.
 You don’t want to lose your AC in the summer, and if you have kids you don’t want builders around during the school holidays.
 Plan for that sort of thing before you start spending money.

 5 – Don’t Do Anything Without a Proper Floor Plan